 She is brilliant at building relationships and if you see us in any events in Luxembourg, you will surely have the pleasure of meeting her.
 Clémentine speaks fluently English, German, Luxembourgish and French and has a great passion for politics.
 Her active role in Luxembourgish public affairs earned her the Young Women in Public Affairs award in 2017.
 Clémentine is professional, energetic, sharp and simply fun to work with!

 After a dozen years spent working for multinational corporations in four different countries, Wojtek decided it was time to do something completely different.
-He met Tuire in Luxembourg and in summer 2015, they decided to create their own company to share their passion of storytelling with children and adults around the world.
-Wojtek is like a producer: he makes things happen (while keeping an eye on the budget!) and he has his hands on pretty much everything that’s happening in Blueberry & Pie, Tuire and Wojtek’s company.
+In summer 2015, Wojtek and Tuire decided to create their own company, Blueberry & Pie, to share their passion of storytelling with children and adults around the world.
+Wojtek is like a producer: he makes things happen (while keeping an eye on the budget!) and he has his hands on pretty much everything that’s happening behind-the-scenes.

 Book Launch Team